 While this is true, there is a speed limit for a reason.
 It is the rate of travel that elected officials and road engineers believe is safest for everyone.
 While everyone gets a bit of a break when it comes to going just a few miles per hour over the posted speed limit, if you do more than that, it can present a serious and dangerous public health hazard.

 If you were involved in a speed-related accident that left you with injuries or took the life of someone you love, you have the right to recover compensation in court.
-At Hines Law, we can provide you with the quality, professional legal representation you need to protect your rights and to help you recover the compensation you deserve.
+At Hines Law, Our Atlanta Car Accident Lawyer can provide you with the quality, professional legal representation you need to protect your rights and to help you recover the compensation you deserve.

 Why Is Speeding So Deadly?